-The REMS instruction is very similar to the Release from Power-down/Device ID instruction.
-The instruction is initiated by driving the CS# pin low and shift the instruction code "90h" followed by two dummy bytes and one bytes address (A7~A0).
-After which, the Manufacturer ID for Macronix and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in Figure 26.
-The Device ID values are listed in Table of ID Definitions.
-If the one-byte address is initially set to 01h, then the device ID will be read first and then followed by the Manufacturer ID.
-The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
+The REMS instruction is initiated by driving the CS# pin low and sending the instruction code "90h" followed by two dummy bytes and one address byte (A7-A0).
+After which the manufacturer ID for Macronix (C2h) and the device ID are shifted out on the falling edge of SCLK with the most significant bit (MSB) first as shown in "Figure 28.
+Read Electronic Manufacturer & Device ID (REMS) Sequence (Command 90h)".
+If the address byte is 00h, the manufacturer ID will be output first, followed by the device ID.
+If the address byte is 01h, then the device ID will be output first, followed by the manufacturer ID.
+While CS# is low, the manufacturer and device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving CS# high.

-Table 6.
+Table 7.
 ID DEFINITIONS

 Command Type MX25L1606E

 RDID Command manufacturer ID memory type memory density

-RDID Command C2 20 15
+RDID Collilland C2 C2 20

-DEC Command electronic ID
+DES Command electronic ID

 RES Command 14

 REMS manufacturer ID device ID

 REIVIS C2 14